Zixuan9913/MCP_tutorial/README.md

 # Trip Planner MCP
 ## Introduction to MCP
 This tutorial walks you through configuring MCP servers in VS Code using the [Cline](https://docs.cline.bot/getting-started/installing-cline) extension.
-You’ll learn how to install the tools, set up Node.js, and configure servers like Firecrawl and Baidu Map.
+You’ll learn how to install the tools, set up Node.js, and configure servers like Firecrawl and Gaode Map.
 Most importantly, you will see the mechanism behind all the processes!

 ## What you will learn